 Any employee who regularly commutes via bike, bus, carpool, or vanpool can register for the free Emergency Ride Home program covering 100% of the cost of an emergency Lyft/Uber/taxi ride home up to 100 miles, four times per year!
 You can even stop to pick up your kids on the way home.

-- Anyone with a UofL ID can ride the entire TARC bus system for free!
+- Anyone with a valid UofL ID can ride the for free!
 Simply swipe your UofL ID as you board.
 Good on all routes, any time.
 In 2017 alone, UofL students, faculty & staff took over 1.2 million trips on TARC!
 Learn how to TARC here.

 - TARC can ease your daily commute or relieve the stress of traffic and parking when you have an appointment to get to or an errand to run.